madialder/2025-federal-AI-use-case-inventory-log/README.md

 # 2025 Federal AI Use Case Inventories
 This is a repository to track the publication of federal agency AI use case inventories for 2025.

-The following is a list of the inventory status at non-DOD Chief Financial Officer Act agencies.
-Agencies with more than one file uploaded both a regular inventory as well as one labeled "commercial" or "consolidated" use cases.
+The following is a list of the status of the inventory at non-DOD Chief Financial Officer Act agencies.
+Those with more than one file in "Downloaded Files" had both a regular inventory as well as one labeled "commercial" or "consolidated" use cases.

 ## Inventory Status